aerispaha/sewergraph/README.md

-## Process for performing sewer capacity caclulations
+## Process for performing sewer capacity calculations

 1. calculate the capacity and travel time in each segment in a network
 2. For each segment in a network: